DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 <!-- Lightning -->
 ### Discharge
 "The energy of a thousand storms, released in a single blinding instant."
-- Deal D10 Lightning damage to one enemy.
+- Deal **D10** Lightning damage to one enemy.
-- If this Skill deals 8 or more damage, draw 2 Mana cards.
+- If this Skill deals 8 or more damage, draw 2 Mana Cards.

 Cost:
 - 3 Lightning Mana

 ### Finesse
-"With a delicate touch and a sharp mind, even chaos can be guided into order"
+"With a delicate touch and a sharp mind, even chaos can be guided into order."
 - Accumulate 2 Mana.
 - Draw 2 Cards.
 - Discard 2 Cards.